PREP STEPS FOR IRS AUDITS

 The IRS cannot collect from you or take your refunds at this point, so don't worry.

 However, the IRS will want to review and copy many of your personal papers.
 They usually ask for more documents than what they really need so you have to be careful.
 It is always best to contact a tax attorney prior to contacting the IRS.

 Please DO NOT complete any questionnaires for the IRS until you've met with Mr. Hopkins.
-See Form 11652.
+The IRS questions on Form 11652 are for Self-employed taxpayers & the questions on Form 13825 are for Employees.
+(See Form 2106 - Employee Business Expenses).
 What you say in writing WILL be used against you!
 Please review the list of questions the IRS will ask you in a face-to-face interview and be prepared to answer.

 You will be required to prove each element of your case or be rejected.
 Above all, don't depend on the IRS for advice!
 Get real advice from a tax lawyer.

 People most often lose against the IRS are because of ill-preparation, procedural errors & disorganization.
 Many people fail to respond properly & lose their cases by default.

 Among the numerous forms & documents sent by the IRS, they will also send Publication 3498-A which explains the audit process but it doesn't explain how to organize & present your evidence.

 The IRS also produces an "Audit Techniques Guide" with industry-specific references with advice to IRS agents in an audit.
 This will show you vaguely what the IRS wants but they aren't allowed to help you present your case.
 If you haven't responded correctly the IRS will send you reminder letters.
 (See Letter 5042 & Letter 5262)

 So, to win you must prepare your case thoroughly and for the least cost and effort.
 The IRS often expands their investigation beyond necessary limits.